mikeizbicki/cmc-csci181-languages/README.md

 ### Accommodations

-Just let me know whatever you need and I'll work with you to make it happen.
+Just let me know what you need and I'll make it happen.